vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

         It is recommended to set the instance type to `Large` or above.
 For the purpose of this document, we will proceed with deployment type `Production` and instance type `Medium`.

     * Management Cluster Name: Name for your management cluster.
-    * Control Plane Endpoint Provider: Select NSX ALB for Control Plane HA.
+    * Control Plane Endpoint Provider: Select NSX Advanced Load Balancer for Control Plane HA.
     * Control Plane Endpoint: This is an optional field.
-If left blank, NSX ALB will assign an IP address from the pool “tkg_cluster_vip_pg” created earlier.
+If left blank, NSX Advanced Load Balancer will assign an IP address from the pool “tkg_cluster_vip_pg” created earlier.
         If you need to provide an IP address, pick an IP address from “tkg_cluster_vip_pg”  static IP pools configured in AVI and ensure that the IP address is unused.
     * Machine Health Checks: Enable
     * Enable Audit Logging: Enable for audit logging for Kubernetes API server and node VMs.
 Choose as per your environment needs.
 For more information, see [Audit Logging](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-troubleshooting-tkg-audit-logging.html).